Snapchat/KeyDB-docs/docs/modules-api-ref.md

     int RedisModule_CreateCommand(RedisModuleCtx *ctx, const char *name, RedisModuleCmdFunc cmdfunc, const char *strflags, int firstkey, int lastkey, int keystep);

-Register a new command in the Redis server, that will be handled by calling the function pointer 'func' using the RedisModule calling convention.
+Register a new command in the KeyDB server, that will be handled by calling the function pointer 'func' using the RedisModule calling convention.
 The function returns `REDISMODULE_ERR` if the specified command name is already busy or a set of invalid flags were passed, otherwise